minlebay/zg_nosql_repo/README.md

 # NoSQL Repository Service

-The NoSQL Repository Service is a part of the Message Generator and Router Project.
+The NoSQL Repository Service is a part of the ZmeyGorynych Project.
 It integrates with MongoDB and Redis to store and index data, and it uses Kafka for message brokering.

 ## Components